TheDaneH3/INFOTC-1000-Midterm/Peaches.md

 ***

-This is my rabbit Peaches.
+This page is dedicated to my rabbit Peaches.
 She is a two year old Dutch rabbit.
 Dutch rabbits are among the smartest breed of rabbits, and are able to learn their name, learn tricks, and be fully litterbox trained.

 Unfortunately, Peaches is not as smart as the average Dutch rabbit.

+***

 ![Peaces](DHC_0261.jpg)